 - salt to taste

-- Stir in the pureed tomatoes, season with a bit of salt.
-As the tomatoes begin to simmer, peel and core the apples, removing seeds.
+- Prepare the apples: As the tomatoes begin to simmer, peel and core the apples, removing seeds.
 Shred the apples, using coarse holes of a shredder or grater.

-- Strain the pasta when done to your liking and combine with the sauce.
+- Finish the dish: Strain the pasta when done to your liking and combine with the sauce.
 Toss the pasta with the sauce for a minute or two, until it is thoroughly coated and cooked just right.
 Turn off heat, sprinkle the grated cheese over the pasta and toss well.
 Serve the pasta immediately, passing extra cheese at the table.
 Enjoy with a glass of Italian red wine!

 Full disclosure: I received a review copy of the book.
 My adventures with the recipes and opinions of my book are fully my own!